What is a charity trustee?

 Not usually.
 It is a fundamental rule that in most circumstances trustees cannot receive any benefit from the charity.
 Most people are happy to become a trustee out of a commitment to the charity's cause or a sense of civic duty.

 However, there are some exceptions.
 Provided the charity's constitution doesn’t prohibit it, many charities can pay their trustees for certain specific work they undertake.
 So a trustee with a particular skill, such as a builder or a fundraiser, could be paid for providing that service, as long as certain safeguards are followed.
-However, a trustee cannot be paid for performing his or her duties as a trustee, such as participating in trustee meetings.
-Nor can they become a paid employee of the charity.
+However, a trustee cannot be paid for performing his or her duties as a trustee, such as participating in trustee meetings, nor can they become a paid employee of the charity unless there is specific permission in the constitution.

 Generally, if a trustee has a potential conflict of interest, especially where he or she is receiving a financial benefit from the charity, they should make sure that the charity is aware of it, and should not take part in any decisions on the issue.
 Conflicts of interest policies are a good idea.